Open navigation

 In this example, the second sheet acts as a lookup table.
 Vlookup always returns a singular value, and if the second sheet is sorted by latest first, it will bring the most recent campaign name even for historical values.

-Note that some dynamic metrics (like Tweet ID, for example) can look like duplicates when they’re not, as their IDs might change from one day to another.
+Note that some dynamic metrics (like Tweet ID, for example) can look like duplicates when they aren't, as their IDs might change from one day to another.

 Did you find it helpful?
 Yes No